 Compositing for VFX (Foundary Nuke) Course

-For motion pictures originally recorded on film, high-quality video conversions called “digital intermediates” are created to enable compositing and the other operations of computerized post production.
+For motion pictures originally recorded on film, high-quality video conversions called “digital intermediates” are created to enable compositing and the other operations of computerized post-production.
 Digital compositing is a form of matting, one of four basic compositing methods.
-The others are physical compositing, multiple exposure, and background projection.
-In this short program you will work with Autodesk Composite 2011, and NUKE like a professional experts in media industries.
+The others are physical compositing, multiple exposures, and background projection.
+In this short program, you will work with Autodesk Composite 2011, and NUKE like a professional expert in media industries.